-- Detailed plans that involve activities like networking, brainstorming, partnership building, and focusing that will result in the submission of a catalyst award proposal. - A project leadership and management strategy that details the relevant experience and expertise of the PI, essential personnel, and other team members and strategies for meaningful interdisciplinary engagement and collaboration.
-Proposals must contain evidence that the PI and essential personnel are able to provide the level of effort necessary to advance project goals. - A plan for diversity, equity, and inclusion that will increase the participation of underrepresented individuals, groups, or institutions in meaningful ways. - A project collaboration plan that describes efforts to intentionally integrate colleagues from the arts and humanities into the proposed activities in a substantive way. - A list of references cited (one page maximum). - Two-page CVs, résumés, or biographical sketches for the PI and any essential project personnel.
+- A cover page listing the project title, all project team members (including their titles, affiliations, and project roles), proposed project period, and total budget request (two pages maximum).
+Also indicate if funds are included for external collaborators and/or human subjects research. - Project summary/specific aims (one page maximum) identifying the opportunity for an interdisciplinary team to prepare a catalyst award proposal for submission in a subsequent year.
+It also should outline the activities that will be supported and describe specific teaming/ideation methods that will be employed. - A proposal narrative (four pages maximum) containing the following: - Discussion about the significance of and potential for a collaborative group to form and vision a feasible solution toward one or more of UNL's grand challenge themes. - Detailed plans that involve activities like networking, brainstorming, partnership building, and focusing that will result in the submission of a catalyst award proposal. - A project leadership and management strategy that details the relevant experience and expertise of the PI, essential personnel, and other team members and strategies for meaningful interdisciplinary engagement and collaboration.
+Proposals must contain evidence that the PI and essential personnel are able to provide the level of effort necessary to advance project goals. - A plan for diversity, equity, and inclusion that will increase the participation of underrepresented individuals, groups, or institutions in meaningful ways. - A collaboration plan describing how interdisciplinary convergence will be achieved.
+If the proposal is led by faculty from the educational, life, physical, or social sciences; technology; engineering; or mathematics, the plan should describe efforts to intentionally integrate colleagues from the arts and/or humanities into the proposed activities in a substantive way.
+Conversely, if the proposal is led by faculty from the arts and/or humanities, the plan should describe efforts to intentionally integrate colleagues from the educational, life, physical, or social sciences; technology; engineering; or mathematics. - A list of references cited (one page maximum). - Biographical sketches in an agency-specific format (e.g., NIH, NSF, or USDA) or CVs or résumés up to three pages in length for the PI and any essential project personnel.
 The same format should be used for all team members. - A listing of current and pending support (internal and external) for the PI and any essential project personnel.
-The same format should be used for all team members. - A detailed budget (one page maximum) and budget justification (one page maximum). - Letters of commitment from partners engaging in or supporting the project in ways that are essential to its completion.
+The same format should be used for all team members. - A detailed budget (one page maximum) and budget justification (one page maximum).
+Proposers may wish to consider and make use of the budget template and budget justification samples curated by the Office of Sponsored Programs on its forms and template webpage.

+• Letters of commitment from partners engaging in or supporting the project in ways that are essential to its completion.
 Up to three letters may be submitted, and they should not be used to circumvent proposal page length requirements.